Find Cheap Auto Insurance Quotes in Your Area

 You should get quotes from small and regional companies or contact a local independent agent who may be familiar with insurers that provide policies to unlicensed drivers.
 You may need to call insurers directly, as you typically must provide a valid license number when you buy car insurance online.

 List yourself as an excluded driver

-Since the unlicensed car owner isn't allowed to operate the vehicle, someone else will have to be listed as the primary driver on the policy.
-This should be the person who typically uses the car, such as a spouse, family member or roommate.
+Since an unlicensed car owner isn't allowed to drive the vehicle, someone else with a valid license needs to be listed as the primary driver on the policy.
+This should be the person who usually drives the car, such as a spouse, family member or roommate.